Frequently Asked Questions

 What is Paperstars?

-Paperstars is a platform where researchers can rate and review published scientific papers.
-Think Goodreads, but for science — with a focus on quality, transparency, and open dialogue.
+Paperstars is a platform where researchers can quickly and anonymously rate and review published scientific papers.
+Think Goodreads, but for science.
+The ultimate aim is to help uncouple science from publication metrics

 Why do we need Paperstars?

-Because current academic metrics — like citation counts, H-index, and journal impact factor — don't reflect the actual quality of research.
+Because current academic metrics don't reflect the actual quality of research.

 They measure visibility, not rigour.